dvorka/hstr/CONFIGURATION.md

 ```

 ## Bash History Settings
-Use the following Bash settings to get most out of HSTR.
+Use the following `bash` settings to get most out of HSTR.

-Increase the size of history maintained by BASH - variables defined below
+Increase the size of history maintained by `bash` - variables defined below
 increase the number of history items and history file size (default value is 500):

 ```bash